 The North Shore Willoughby region originally contained a complex of woodland adapted to sandstone slopes.
-The vegetation community surrounding the subject area includes trees such as the Sydney Blue Gum (E. saligna), Red Bloodwood (Corymbia gummifera), Sydney Peppermint (E. piperita), Bangalay (E. botryoides), Black She-Oak (Allocausarina littoralis), the Narrow-leafed Stringybark (E. hoblonhga), the Brown Stringybark (E. capitellata), scribbly gum (E. haemostoma) and the Grey Gum (E. punctata).
+The vegetation community surrounding the subject area includes trees such as the Sydney Blue Gum (E. saligna), Red Bloodwood (Corymbia gummifera), Sydney Peppermint (E. piperita), Bangalay (E. botryoides), Black She-Oak (Allocausarina littoralis), the Narrow-leafed Stringybark (E. hoblonhga), the Brown Stringybark (E. capitellata), scribbly gum (E. haemostoma) and the Grey Gum (E. punctata)7.

-The original vegetation cover, based on the remnant survival of representative vegetation would have comprised of open woodland, the Hawkesbury Sandstone Flora, including heaths on exposed harbour side cliff faces, with pockets of tall open-forest and closed forests.
+The original vegetation cover, based on the remnant survival of representative vegetation would have comprised of open woodland, the Hawkesbury Sandstone Flora, including heaths on exposed harbour side cliff faces, with pockets of tall open-forest and closed forests.8 with various fish species from both Middle Harbour and Sydney harbour to the east and south of the study area respectively, although Watkin Tench, a military officer on the First Fleet, describes in 1788 that the fish at Port Jackson are less plentiful than at Botany Bay10.